davidhubbard/gosphinx/tour/README.md

 The next reduction in the data comes by identifying boundaries in the audio data.
 Human speech contains breaks to "take a breath," change the speaker, and so forth.

+Again, you can see the output on the terminal.
+Each number represents a feature.